 Take Back the Power

-The following testimony is helpful for any who have exited Worldwide Church of God or any of its high demand offshoots or splinter groups.
-It is a transcription of a message given by L. A. Stuhlman, founder of Founder of Exit & Support Network™ at a conference on abusive groups.
+The following testimony is helpful for any who have exited Worldwide Church of God or any of its splinter groups such as PCG, RCG, LCG, etc. It is a transcription of a message given by L. A. Stuhlman, founder of Founder of Exit & Support Network™ at a conference on abusive groups.

 In October of 1993, after being held captive for seven years in a jail cell in Iran, Terry Anderson told America, and I quote, “For seven years they took my life, but they never got my mind.”
 It was that day that I decided that I was no longer a victim* of one of the cruelest crimes toward the human race, but now I was a survivor.